KoraKiwi/PlanetaryAdditions/README.md

 ### Other Important Stuff:

 `Nanosteel` = An "alloy" composed of impact resistant nanobots.
-They harden in response to physical trauma, you can't hurt them!
+They harden in response to physical trauma, you can't hurt them, sharded!
 (Disclaimer: You can.)

 `Nanosteel Walls` = The ultimate wall.
 Has high armor, health, reflects bullets, blocks piercing bullets and lasers, creates arcs, and has an inbuilt shield projector.